Cockatoo Island: Early history

 Before the arrival of Europeans, Cockatoo Island was used by the indigenous Australian people of Sydney's coastal region.
 In 1839 it was chosen as the site of a new penal establishment by the Governor of the colony of New South Wales, Sir George Gipps.
 Between 1839 and 1869 the island was used as a convict prison.
 Initially, prisoners were transferred to Cockatoo Island from Norfolk Island, and were employed constructing their barracks and rock-cut silos for storing the colony's grain supply.
 By 1842, approximately 140 t of grain were stored on the island.

 Later, quarrying on the island provided stone for construction projects around Sydney, including the seawall for Circular Quay.
 Between 1847 and 1857, convicts were used to dig the Fitzroy Dock, Australia's first dry dock, on the island.
 An estimated 1.5 Mcuft of rock was excavated with 480000 cuft forming the dock itself.

 In 2009, an archeological dig on the island uncovered convict era punishment cells under the cookhouse.
 These cells give a valuable insight into the conditions convicts lived under on the island.

 One prisoner on Cockatoo Island was the Australian bushranger, Captain Thunderbolt, who escaped in 1863 to begin the crime spree which made him famous.
-It is alleged that his wife had swum across to the island with tools to effect his escape, following which they both swam back to the mainland.
+It is alleged that his wife swam across to the island with tools to effect his escape, following which they both swam back to the mainland.
 There is no significant evidence to support this claim.
+Thunderbolt's escape was dramatised in the film Captain Thunderbolt (1953).

 From 1871 to 1913 facilities on the island often referred to the name Biloela instead of Cockatoo Island to avoid the stigma of the island's convict past.